Country Joe McDonald: Personal life and death

 McDonald was married to Kathe Werum from 1963 to 1966.

-McDonald has noted that his girlfriend at the time, Janis Joplin, showed much anger for breaking up with her to be with Robin Menken but asked him to write a song about her; the result was "Janis".

-On 31 March 1968, McDonald married Robin Menken, a year after his divorce from Werum.
+McDonald met Janis Joplin in 1967 in San Francisco.
+They got together after a gig at the Golden Sheaf Bakery and then lived together for about three months.
+Although angered when he left her for another woman, Robin Menken, Joplin asked him to write a song about her; the result was "Janis".
+On March 31, 1968, McDonald married Menken, a year after his divorce from Werum.

-In 1968, Menken gave birth to the couple's first daughter, Seven Anne McDonald, in San Francisco.
-Seven had a career as a TV child actor in the late 1970s and early 1980s, managed Johnny Depp's Viper Room nightclub and the alternative rock band Smashing Pumpkins in the 1990s, and wrote for Details, Elle, LA Weekly and Harper's Bazaar magazines in the 1990s and 2000s.
-Seven was the subject of and inspiration behind his song "Silver and Gold".
+In 1968, Robin Menken gave birth to the couple's first daughter, Seven Anne McDonald, in San Francisco.
+A television child actor in the late 1970s and early 1980s, she later managed Johnny Depp's Viper Room nightclub and the alternative rock band Smashing Pumpkins.

-Seven's name was the inspiration behind the character Six on Blossom, cited by Don Reo on PeopleTV special Blossom Cast Reunion aired 2017, timestamp 10:07-10:33.
-Don's son went to school with Seven, Don asked his son if she would be cool with his naming a character Seven, Seven said no, so it was either Six or Eight.

-McDonald has four other children, Devin (b.
-1976) and Tara (b.
-1980) from his marriage to Janice Taylor, and Emily (b.
-1988) and Ryan (b.
-1991) from his marriage to Kathy Wright.
+McDonald had four other children: Devin (born 1976) and Tara (born 1980) from his marriage to Janice Taylor, and Emily (born 1988) and Ryan (born 1991) from his marriage to Kathy Wright.